hugovallet/positive-ai/README.md

-# Auto script for generating member kit
+# Utils for PAI Admin